franciscapintog/ADL-challenges/README.md

 3. Machine Learning
 4. SQL for Data Science
 5. Big Data
-6. Data Science final project
+6. Data Science final project (this project has its own repository)

 The teacher and assistant of the bootcamp was, respectively: